spotinst/help/src/docs/spot-pc/getting-started/onboarding-workflow/README.md

 **Request SSL Certificate**

-+ In this step we're issuing a SSL certificate that's used to secure any of the optional public-facing endpoints.
++ In this step we're issuing an SSL certificate that's used to secure any of the optional public-facing endpoints.
 This is primarily used to secure the in-browser "connect to server" functionality available to Spot PC admins.

 **Validate deployment parameters**
 + This step evaluates all of your inputs in the onboarding workflow and transforms them into an ARM template and Desired State Configuration (DSC) used during the deployment automation.

 **Deploy ARM Template**

 + Spot PC sends the deployment's ARM template to the Spot PC subscription/resource group and initiates the deployment.
-This triggers Azure to add the Azure resources to the the Spot PC subscription such as virtual networks, virtual machines, network security groups, etc...
+This triggers Azure to add the Azure resources to the Spot PC subscription such as virtual networks, virtual machines, network security groups, etc...

 **Process ARM DSC**
 + Initiates the DSC for platform resources in the subscription.
 The primary platform resource is the SpotPCManager1 VM.